laravel/docs/api-authentication.md

 <a name="generating-tokens"></a>
 ## Generating Tokens

 Once the `api_token` column has been added to your `users` table, you are ready to assign random API tokens to each user that registers with your application.
 You should assign these tokens when a `User` model is created for the user during registration.
-When using the [authentication scaffolding](/docs/{{version}}/authentication#authentication-quickstart) provided by the `make:auth` Artisan command, this is done in the `create` method of the `RegisterController`:
+When using the [authentication scaffolding](/docs/{{version}}/authentication#authentication-quickstart) provided by the `make:auth` Artisan command, this may be done in the `create` method of the `RegisterController`:

     use Illuminate\Support\Str;
     use Illuminate\Support\Facades\Hash;